hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Installation
 ============

-Ubuntu packages are provided by the Sawtooth package repository.
-To add the repository, run the following commands in a terminal window:
+Ubuntu packages are provided by one of the Sawtooth package repositories: stable or nightly.
+We recommend using the stable repository.
+To add the stable repository, run the following commands in a terminal window:

 .. code-block:: console